- Academic Affairs

 Sponsored Programs Administration

-UMB investigators were awarded nearly $500 million in research, service, and training awards in FY16.
+UMB investigators were awarded $665.8 million in research, service, and training awards in Fiscal Year 2019.
 SPA will work with you to submit competitive proposals, negotiate agreements, and navigate the world of sponsored programs administration.

 Important to Know:

-SPA Resources - links to information of interest to investigators and administrators
+SPA links of interest: Information and articles of interest to investigators and administrators